vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 #### Destroy
 Your custom object destroy logic should be placed inside overriden method called `destroy()`.
-Is will be called when context is destroyed(server stop).
+It will be called when context is destroyed(server stop).

 ```java